 Influenza activity continues in Southern Nevada at levels well below those seen in late October and early November.
-Nationally, for the second week of December, four of ten geographic regions reported elevated influenza activity, two fewer than the previous week.
-Widespread geographic distribution of influenza activity was reported in 7 states, down from 11 states the previous week (Source: CDC FluView).
-Local laboratory testing is showing a decrease in the testing positivity rates (Figure 1.1 and Table 1.1) since mid- to late-October.
-Sentinel provider reports of patients seeking care for influenza-like illness has remained at roughly 2 percent since the peak in mid-October.
+Nationally, for the third week of December, eight of ten geographic regions reported elevated influenza activity.
+Widespread geographic distribution of influenza activity was reported in 4 states, the same number as the previous week (Source: CDC Flu-View).
+National laboratory testing is showing a decrease (Figure 1.1 and Table 1.1) over previous weeks, and local testing has not identified a case of H1N1 since the week ending December 12, 2009.
+Sentinel provider reports of patients seeking care for influenza-like illness have decreased to roughly 1 percent since the peak in mid-October.
 (Figure 2.1).
 The number of persons hospitalized for influenza is well below the peak levels seen so far this season (Figure 3.4 and Table 3.1).